Derek Winnert

 2

-The Giant Claw could land comfortably in the So Bad It’s Good collection, because, with its daft giant bird monster, it is certainly quite bad enough to be funny.
+The Giant Claw could land comfortably in the So Bad It’s Good collection, because, with its incredibly daft giant bird monster, it is certainly quite bad enough to be really funny.
 Indeed, it is infamous for the shockingly poor quality of its special effects, which raise guaranteed laughs.
+Make no mistake, it is very, very bad.

-On the other hand, it’s just an average Fifties monster movie, Morrow gives a good, serious performance, and it’s only when the bird appears that hilarity is the only possible response.
-So, though The Giant Claw delivers Z-movie laughs throughout, it doesn’t reach the hysteria of Plan 9 From Outer Space.
+On the other hand, it’s just an average Z-grade Fifties monster movie.
+Morrow (rather too mature for the role) and Corday give quite good, serious performances, though treating it seriously only makes it even more amusing, as they have some dreadful dialogue and situations to plough gamely through.
+And it’s mainly only when the bird appears that laugh-out-loud hilarity is the only possible response, though the bird appears an awful lot, and the film is funny for its entire 75 minutes.
+So, though The Giant Claw delivers Z-movie laughs throughout, it doesn’t quite reach the hysteria of Plan 9 From Outer Space.
 But then, what does?

 4